neex/http2smugl/README.md

 #### Underscore

 To smuggle a header, we replace the dash (`-`) with an underscore (`_`).
 If the backend is CGI-inspired in some way, it might convert headers like `Header-Name` to the `HEADER_NAME` form, thus the dash will become underscore anyway.
-While determining how to parse the body, such a backend supposedly requests the value of `CONTENT_LENGTH` / `TRANSFER_ENCODING` from its' headers dictionary, and it will be there.
+While determining how to parse the body, such a backend supposedly requests the value of `CONTENT_LENGTH` / `TRANSFER_ENCODING` from its headers dictionary, and it will be there.

 #### Newlines